asadziach/CarND-Vehicle-Detection/README.md

 ### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Camera distortion seems to affect Tensorflow/Yolo detection.
-It sometimes confuses car and truck which is not too terrible.
+Camera distortion seems to affect YOLO detection.
+I was not able to detect cars on opposite lane without applying undistortion.
+Initially I was running YOLO every frame.
+It sometimes confused car with a truck.
+It also needed GPU to run in realtime.
+Then I coupled YOLO detection with KCF tracking and both problems were solved.
 Deep learning approach works great if you have lot of data to train it or you can reuse pre-trained network with transfer learning.
 It does require GPU in order to run in realtime.

-SVM/HOG also works well but the detection scope is limited to the class you trined it for.
+SVM/HOG also works well but the detection scope is limited to the class you trained it for.
 On the road, a self driving car, would encounter many unforeseen scenarios.
+A Deep Learning approach can cope better with wide range of objects encountered on the road, as compared to a carefully hand crafted HOG/SVM.
 For example if you trained your HOG/SVM on only cars, then it may fail if it encounters atypical vehicle class, like the ones used in construction and agriculture.
+If you want SVM to also recognize traffic signs, pedestrians, then you will need to train classifier for each individually and then combine the results.
+Deep learning in contrast advocates to solve the problem end-to-end.
+A good [writeup](https://www.analyticsvidhya.com/blog/2017/04/comparison-between-deep-learning-machine-learning/).

 SVM with sliding window does not run realtime on modern CPUs.
 However if you have FPGA option available on your hardware platform then acceleration is possible.
-Both training and accelration of HOG/SVM requires more upfront engineering effort.
+Both training and acceleration of HOG/SVM requires more upfront engineering effort.

+A challenge in self driving cars is not only consistently track an object but also calculate its speed, acceleration and direction etc. I've implemented a primitive object tracker based on KCF.
+This is not perfect.
+It struggles when field of view of camera is obstructed with another moving car.
+A workaround can be to perform correlation between current detections and past detections to figure out which of the bounding boxes belong to which objects.
+It is a bit computationally involved.
+A better approach would be to model the object movement with Kalman Filter.
+A more robust solution would combine RADAR, LIDAR detection with camera to complement weaknesses of any individual sensor.